Things To Do Alone in London: 21 Activities To Try on Your Own

 Leake Street Graffiti Tunnel (also known as Graffiti Tunnel) is one of London’s dopest street art locations after Banksy hosted the Cans Festival in 2008.

-Tucked away underneath Waterloo station, this 300-metre tunnel has been London’s largest graffiti tunnel and street art scenery since then.
+Tucked away underneath Waterloo Station, this 300-meter tunnel has been London’s largest graffiti tunnel and street art scenery since then.

 The sheer number of free-for-all pieces offers excellent viewing for anyone that wants to see some of the most unique artworks.
 This is one of the coolest places to go to in London by yourself.